 A shrewd, old-school baseball lifer who uprooted a franchise for a better market, building a winner but leaving a complicated legacy.

-Calvin Griffith operated in baseball's rough-and-tumble, pre-corporate era.
-Adopted and raised by his uncle, legendary Washington Senators owner Clark Griffith, he learned the game from the ground up, doing every job from ticket-taker to scout.
-When he inherited the struggling Senators in 1955, he saw a sinking ship in Washington and boldly steered it to Minnesota in 1961, betting on the untapped passion of the Midwest.
-His hands-on, often parsimonious, management was a throwback; he famously negotiated contracts over drinks and valued loyalty above all.
-The move north paid off, as he built the Twins into American League champions by 1965, fueled by homegrown stars like Harmon Killebrew.
-Yet his tenure was marred by a notorious 1978 speech where he crudely explained the move was for financial reasons related to demographics, a moment that stained his reputation.
-He remained the last owner whose sole income was his team, a dinosaur in the sport's rapidly modernizing landscape.
+Calvin Griffith moved the Washington Senators to Minnesota in 1961, betting on Midwest passion for baseball.
+Born in 1911, he was adopted by his uncle, Senators owner Clark Griffith, and learned every job from ticket-taker to scout.
+Inheriting the struggling team in 1955, he saw a sinking ship in Washington.
+His hands-on, parsimonious management included negotiating contracts over drinks.
+The move paid off: the Twins became American League champions by 1965, fueled by homegrown stars like Harmon Killebrew.
+A 1978 speech where he crudely explained the move for demographic financial reasons stained his reputation.
+He remained the last owner whose sole income was his team.
+He died in 1999.

 1901–1927